openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/apb_event_cntrl.rst

 Pop Operation
 ^^^^^^^^^^^^^
   - The FIFO valid signal ``event_fifo_valid_o`` is asserted when there is at least one event in the FIFO, indicating that the Fabric Controller can read the event.
-  - The events in the FIFO can be read by the Fabric Controller through the FIFO CSR.
+  - The events in the FIFO are exposed to the Fabric Controller through the FIFO CSR.
-  - The Fabric Controller reads the event ID from the FIFO CSR and acknowledges the event by asserting ``core_irq_ack_i = 1`` and setting ``core_irq_ack_id_i = 11``.
+  - The Fabric Controller must first acknowledge the interrupt by asserting ``core_irq_ack_i = 1`` and setting ``core_irq_ack_id_i = 11``.
+This signals readiness to process the interrupt.
-  - Once the event is acknowledged, it is popped from the FIFO, and the next event (if any) is placed on the FIFO CSR.
+  - Once the acknowledgment is received, the event on the top of the FIFO is placed on the FIFO CSR and popped from the FIFO.
-  - If the FIFO is full, the grant_o signal is deasserted currently.
-When the Fabric Controller reads the event and acknowledges it, the event is popped from the FIFO, since the FIFO now has available space, the grant_o signal is asserted again.
+  - If the FIFO was previously full, deassertion of ``grant_o`` prevents new events from being written.
+After the event is acknowledged and popped, space becomes available, and ``grant_o`` is asserted again.
-  - The ``event_fifo_valid_o`` signal is deasserted when the FIFO is empty, indicating that there are no more events to read.
+  - The ``event_fifo_valid_o`` signal is deasserted when the FIFO becomes empty, indicating there are no more events to read.

 Event Routing Process
 ^^^^^^^^^^^^^^^^^^^^^